palcilibraries/CC-Plus/Readme.md

  Firewalls, SSL/HTTPS, or other organizational requirements are not addressed in this document.

 ### Step 2: Download the application
-The Laravel application itself, including encryption keys, output, logs, etc. will should exist outside the served Apache folder.
-We will download repository for the application to `/usr/local` and allow `git` to create the folder: `CC-Plus`.
+The Laravel application itself, including encryption keys, output, logs, etc. will (should) exist outside the served Apache folder.
+We will download the repository for the application to `/usr/local` and allow `git` to create the folder: `CC-Plus`.
 ```bash
 $ cd /usr/local
 $ git clone https://github.com/palcilibraries/CC-Plus.git